-LETTER OF AGREEMENT NO. 4 Re: ADVERTISING/EDITORIAL FEATURES/SECTIONS
+ADVERTISING/EDITORIAL FEATURES/SECTIONS

-It is generally understood that the existing situation regarding the assignment and production of special advertising/editorial feature sections (1) or advertising photos (2) has no perceived problems.
-The current situation requires a freelancer to produce external special sections (3), unless the employee(s) in the editorial or photo departments request that those sections be given to them.
-It is also understood that a committee comprised of representatives from the photography, editorial, and sales department, plus a shop steward and representative from management, may review the situation at any time if problems arise.
+It is generally understood that the existing situation regarding the assignment and production of special advertising/editorial feature sections (\1) has no perceived problems.
+The current situation requires a freelancer to produce external special sections (\2), unless the employee(s) in the editorial or photo departments request that those sections be given to them.
+It is also understood that a committee comprised of representatives from the editorial, and sales department, plus a shop steward and representative from management, may review the situation at any time if problems arise.

-1. Currently editorial staff are responsible for gathering copy for special advertising/editorial sections which are part of the paper. (i.e. Home and Garden, Automotive, etc., and laying them out and/or paginating them.
+- \1.
+Currently editorial staff are responsible for gathering copy for special advertising/editorial sections which are part of the paper. (i.e. The Heights, As We Age, Edmonds, Canada Day Labour Day, etc.), and laying them out and/or paginating them. - \2 Special external sections are those that are not produced on site at NOW newspapers.
+Currently staff has first choice in accepting these assignments.